siconos/siconos/Docs/sphinx/examples/electronics/diode_bridge.rst

 Notice that this interaction just describe some relations and laws but is not connected to any real dynamical system, for the moment.

 The modeling part is almost complete, since only one dynamical system and one interaction are needed to describe the problem.
-They must be gathered into a specific object, the :doxysiconos:`Model`.
+They must be gathered into a specific object, the :doxysiconos:`NonSmoothDynamicalSystem`.
-A model contains a nonsmooth dynamical system and the description of its simulation.
 The building of this object is quite simple: just set the time window for the simulation, include dynamical systems and link them to the correct interactions.

 ::

-   # dynamical systems and interactions must be gathered into a model
+   # dynamical systems and interactions must be gathered into a NonSmoothDynamicalSystem
    t0 = 0. # initial time
    T = 5.0e-3 # duration of the simulation
-   DiodeBridge = sk.Model(t0, T)
+   DiodeBridge = sk.NonSmoothDynamicalSystem(t0, T)
    # add the dynamical system in the non smooth dynamical system
-   DiodeBridge.nonSmoothDynamicalSystem().insertDynamicalSystem(ds)
+   DiodeBridge.insertDynamicalSystem(ds)

    # link the interaction and the dynamical system
-   DiodeBridge.nonSmoothDynamicalSystem().link(interaction, ds)
+   DiodeBridge.link(interaction, ds)

 Describing the simulation of the nonsmooth dynamical system